docsmith-darshan/tom_theme/pages/mydoc/mydoc_Managing_Trusted_Domains.md

 ---

 All URLs which access your ownCloud server must be listed in your `config.php` file, under the trusted_domains setting.
 Users can access and log into ownCloud only when their URL is listed in the trusted_domains setting.
+To add users in trusted domains, complete the following steps:

 **Procedure**

 1. Edit the `config.php` file:
     ```
     nano /var/www/owncloud/config/config.php
     ```
-2. In `config.php` file, under trusted domains, enter URLs (one URL by line).
+2. In the `config.php` file, under trusted domains, enter URLs (one URL by line).
     ```
     'trusted_domains' => [
     0 => 'localhost',